Charles McAnally

-Charles McAnally (May 12, 1836 – 1905) was a native of Glenviggan, County Londonderry, Ireland who served with the federal army of the United States (also known as the Union Army) during the American Civil War.
-Severely wounded in action while fighting as a first lieutenant with Company D of the 69th Pennsylvania Infantry at Spottsylvania, Virginia, on May 12, 1864, he captured the flag of the enemy during hand-to-hand combat with Confederate States Army soldiers, and was subsequently awarded the United States' highest commendation for valor, the Medal of Honor, on October 15, 1872.
+Captain Charles McAnally (May 12, 1836 – 1905) was a United States Army officer who served in the American Civil War.
+Severely wounded in action while fighting as a first lieutenant with Company D of the 69th Pennsylvania Infantry at the Battle of Spotsylvania Court House on May 12, 1864, he captured a Confederate States Army flag during hand-to-hand combat, and was subsequently awarded the United States' highest commendation for valor, the Medal of Honor, on October 15, 1872.

 Formative years

-Born in Glenviggan, Ballinascreen, County Londonderry, Ireland, Charles McAnally emigrated in 1852.
+Born in Glenviggan, County Londonderry in Ireland, Charles McAnally emigrated in 1852.

 American Civil War military service

 Battle of Spottsylvania (Thure de Thulstrup).

-Charles McAnally became one of the early responders to the call by United States President Abraham Lincoln for volunteers to help defend Washington, D.C., following the mid-April 1861 fall of Fort Sumter to troops from the Confederate States Army.
+McAnally became one of the early responders to the call by United States President Abraham Lincoln for volunteers to help defend Washington, D.C., following the mid-April 1861 fall of Fort Sumter to troops from the Confederate States Army.
 After enrolling for military service in Philadelphia during the summer of 1861, he then officially mustered in there as a captain with Company D of the 69th Pennsylvania Infantry on August 1, 1861.

 Encamped near Gettysburg, Pennsylvania, on July 5, 1863, following the Battle of Gettysburg, he penned a letter to the widow of James Hand, one of his D Company subordinates who had been killed in action:

 It is a painfull [sic] task for me to Communicate the Sad fate of your husband (my own Comrade) he was killed on the 3rd inst he received a ball through the breast & one through the Heart & never Spoke after.
 I was in command of the Skirmishers about one mile to the front & every inch of the ground was well contested unt [sic] I Reached our Regt the Rebels made the attack in 3 lines of Battle....